 Learning is an ever going process.
 It doesn’t need to end at a certain age.
 It doesn’t need to be restricted to school and college curriculum.
 People can only grow when they believe in the never-ending process of learning and adopt it as an approach to everything that they do in life.
 Take cooking as an example.
 No one is born knowing how to cook even basic food.
 When they need to cook for themselves, they feel clueless.
 But if they decide to learn (at any point in life), they can!
 Youtube videos and tutorials have made this possible.
 Same is true for DIY crafts.
-If you are a homemaker interested in making a profession out of DIY, it is possible with online learning.
+There are several tools like iMovie, Wevideo that have come into the picture to ease the process of making videos.
+If you are a homemaker interested in making a profession out of DIY, it is possible with online learning and video tutorials.

 Many times people specialize in courses that they don’t end up using in their career.
 For such people, it is a blessing to be able to educate themselves with online courses specific to their career choice.
 The online world of learning is an exciting one.
 It is one of the best things in the world to be able to tutor a course in which you have extensive experience and share that knowledge with anyone around the globe who would be looking to learn but have absolutely no knowhow how to obtain that knowledge.
 For example, you might have attained formal education in due diligence; however, you might not be able to find a job in due diligence.
 Why let that knowledge go waste when you can start your own online tutorials, create an earning from what you love, and share that amazing knowledge with all those people who need it.